2026 Alpine Skiing World Cup – Men's overall

-The men's overall in the 2026 FIS Alpine Skiing World Cup is scheduled to consist of 38 events in four disciplines: downhill (DH) (9 races), super-G (SG) (9 races), giant slalom (GS) (9 races), and slalom (SL) (11 races).
+The men's overall in the 2026 FIS Alpine Skiing World Cup was scheduled to consist of 38 events in four disciplines: downhill (DH) (9 races), super-G (SG) (9 races), giant slalom (GS) (9 races), and slalom (SL) (11 races).
+During the season, as described below, two super-Gs had to be canceled due to heavy snowfall and high winds, reducing the number of super-Gs to 7 and the total number of events to 36.

 A tentative schedule was circulated on 12 May 2025 following the FIS Alpine Spring Meeting in Vilamoura, Portugal.
-The initial schedule was released on 12 June 2025 and features events at 19 different resorts, beginning with the traditional opener: a giant slalom on the Rettenbach ski course, located on the Rettenbach glacier in Sölden, Austria, on 26 October 2025.
-The initial schedule is subject to amendment or revision until the actual start of the season.
-Also, for the fourth straight season, neither the combined discipline nor the parallel discipline is being contested on the Alpine skiing World Cup circuit, and neither is expected to be contested in the near future; in fact, the individual combined will be replaced at the 2026 Winter Olympics by the debut of the "team combined", in which two different racers compete for their national team in the speed (downhill/super G) and technical (slalom) portions of the competition.
+The initial schedule was released on 12 June 2025 and featured events at 19 different resorts, beginning with the traditional opener: a giant slalom on the Rettenbach ski course, located on the Rettenbach glacier in Sölden, Austria, on 26 October 2025.
+The schedule was subject to amendment or revision even throughout the season due to local weather conditions.
+Also, for the fourth straight season, neither the combined discipline nor the parallel discipline were contested on the Alpine skiing World Cup circuit, and both disciplines are considered to be terminated until further notice; in fact, the individual combined was replaced at the 2026 Winter Olympics by the debut of the "team combined", in which two different racers compete for their national team in the speed (downhill) and technical (slalom) portions of the competition.

-In 2025, Swiss three-event star Marco Odermatt easily won his fourth consecutive overall World Cup title, along with the downhill, super-G, and giant slalom disciplines, giving him crystal globes in all four disciplines for the second straight year.
+In 2025, Swiss three-event star Marco Odermatt easily won his fourth consecutive overall World Cup title, along with the downhill, super-G, and giant slalom disciplines, giving him crystal globes in all four disciplines for the second straight year, and he went into the 2026 season as a huge favorite to repeat once again—and he did.
+Headed into the 2026 finals, Odermatt had already clinched the overall, downhill, and super-G globes, with only the giant slalom and slalom (in which Odermatt does not compete) still in doubt.

-As is the case every fourth year, the 2026 Winter Olympics is scheduled to take place during the season, this time in three regions in Italy -- Milan, the Stelvio Pass, and Cortina d'Ampezzo -- during 6–22 February 2026.
-All of the Alpine skiing events for men are scheduled to take place on the classic Stelvio course at Bormio.
+As is the case every fourth year, the 2026 Winter Olympics (referred to as "Milan Cortina 2026") were conducted during the season, this time in three regions in Italy – Milan, the Stelvio Pass, and Cortina d'Ampezzo – during 6–22 February 2026.
+All of the Alpine skiing events for men took place on the classic Stelvio course at Bormio.

 Season summary

-Although the first race of the World Cup season, a giant slalom at Sölden, went to four-time defending discipline champion Marco Odermatt, as expected, the race saw a long-delayed restart to the "Battle of the Marcos", as both heats were tight battles between Odermatt and Austrian former slalom champion Marco Schwarz, finally returning to form after a catastrophic injury almost two years ago (when Schwarz was narrowly leading Odermatt for the overall World Cup title).